MystenLabs/walrus-docs/docs/walrus-sites/restrictions.md

 Service workers cannot be loaded inside an in-app browser on iOS, because of a limitation of the WebKit engine.
-As a consequence, Walrus Sites cannot be used within the [Sui Wallet Mobile](https://apps.apple.com/us/app/sui-wallet-mobile/id6476572140) app on iOS, and therefore using the Sui wallet on a Walrus Site is currently impossible.
+As a consequence, Walrus Sites cannot be used within the [Sui Wallet Mobile](https://apps.apple.com/us/app/sui-wallet-mobile/id6476572140) app on iOS, and therefore the Sui wallet can currently not be used on a Walrus Site on iOS.
 Note, however, that _browsing_ a Walrus Site is still possible on iOS through any browser.
 Only the connection to the wallet is impacted.